DuckKritz/PersonalLearning/README.md

 # PersonalLearning
-This is my personal learning and not all credits are to youtubers and tutorials
+This is my personal learning and not mine, all credits are to youtubers, tutorials and school